 University System of Georgia

 Live and study for five weeks in Ireland’s oldest city!
 See the cultural, artistic, and historical treasures which have made Ireland a destination for generations!
-Waterford, a walled city of Viking origins, retains much of its medieval character together with the graceful buildings from its 18th century expansion.
+Waterford, once a walled settlement of Viking origins, retains much of its medieval character together with graceful cathedrals and townhouses from its 18th century expansion.
+The program fee includes two program trips to Dublin, a three-day stay in Killarney, Co.
+Kerry in the rugged West of Ireland, and eight day trips across the gorgeous mountains and valleys of southeastern Ireland to take in some of Europe’s most outstanding castles, stately homes, gardens, ecclesiastical sites, and prehistoric monuments.

 Program Costs (subject to change)